-Bodega Bay is that classic combination of working fishing village and luxury vacation destination.
+Bodega Bay is a classic combination of working fishing village and luxury vacation destination.
 It is a fascinating crescent carved out of the ocean that is ripe with marine life and recreation activities.
-Fishing, hiking, golf, creative cuisine, never-ending scenery and, finally, world class accommodations make up the relaxed beauty of Bodega Bay.
+Fishing, hiking, golf, creative cuisine, never-ending scenery, and finally, world-class accommodations make up the relaxed beauty of Bodega Bay.

 Staying in Bodega Bay

 At the pinnacle of hotels is Bay Hill Mansion, a property that has been brought into a glamorous renaissance by its new operators, Kirtis and Kris.
 As avid travelers and seekers of elegance and luxury, Kirtis and Kris have brought their unwavering taste to Bay Hill Mansion.

 Bay Hill Mansion is a stately property with views of both the ocean and bay.
 The flower-filled grounds served as the backdrop for many weddings each year.
 The first level offers a light-filled living area and dining room with a table that seats at least 12.
 Always available is Nespresso coffee, sparkling water, tea, fruit, and snacks.
 Four canisters hold nuts, chocolates, peanut M&Ms and other goodies, while protein bars and apples are there for the health-conscious.